-U.S. Attorney for Colorado Jason Dunn discussed the arrest at a 2:30 p.m. news conference alongside FBI Denver Field Office Special Agent in Charge Dean Phillips and Pueblo Police Chief Troy Montgomery.
+U.S. Attorney for Colorado Jason Dunn discussed the arrest at a 2:30 p.m. news conference alongside FBI Denver Field Office Special Agent in Charge Dean Phillips and Pueblo Police Chief Troy Davenport.

 All three praised their offices' combined work to protect Puebloans and the Jewish community there.
 Phillips said that authorities "do not believe there is any remaining public safety threat to the Colorado area" and said this case represented the FBI's and Department of Justice's commitments to working with local partners to thwart domestic terrorism before it happens.